 Scholastic dishonesty, also known as academic dishonesty or misconduct, is the defined by the DCCCD Student Code of Conduct as acting in an unethical, dishonest manner.
 It includes, but is not limited to:

 DCCCD takes acts of scholastic dishonesty very seriously.
 Students who commit these offenses could:

+There is no excuse for academic dishonesty.
 All students who attend Eastfield College agree to abide by DCCCD policies and display academic integrity.
 It is up to students to not act in a manner that could be perceived as scholastic dishonesty nor is "I didn't know" an excuse for committing an infringement.
 If you have any questions, contact your professor or ask a librarian.